 Identifiable data are kept for a maximum of four years for marketing purposes.

 Whilst we hold personal data, we use a range of technical and organisational measures to safeguard access to, and use of, your personal data.
 These include structured access controls to systems, network protection, intrusion detection, physical access controls and staff training.
 We also consider anonymising or pseudonymising personal data where practicable.

 Where We Store Your Personal Information

-The information we collect from you will be stored in the UK or European Economic Area (“EEA”) or, where it is necessary to disclose it to our processors located outside the EEA, only to those jurisdictions which are acceptable according to guidance provided by the Information Commissioner and/or where appropriate legal and security safeguards are in place.
-Please contact the Group Data Protection Officer if you wish to find out more about the safeguards.
+The information we collect from you will be stored in the UK or a country which UK GDPR deems provides an adequate level of protection (“permitted countries”) or, where it is necessary to disclose it to our processors located outside the permitted countries , other jurisdictions where appropriate legal and security safeguards are in place.
+Please contact the Data Protection Officer if you wish to find out more about the safeguards..

 You have the following rights in relation to your personal data: